-Jeffrey Harlan is Of Counsel and a member of the Real Estate and Environmental Law departments.
+Jeffrey Harlan is Of Counsel in the Land Use and Real Estate Departments.

-Jeff began his legal career at the Los Angeles City Attorney’s Office, Environmental Protection Section.
-He then served as the Deputy for District and Environmental Policy to Los Angeles City Council member Ruth Galanter, where he focused on local planning issues and citywide sustainable development and smart growth initiatives and legislation.
-Jeff also served as the Planning Director for the Baldwin Hills Conservancy, where he developed planning and implementing strategies to administer $40 million of bond funding for the creation of a 1,400-acre park in Los Angeles.
-For the next decade Jeff worked at various private planning consultancies on a range of projects across the country.
-He has led and managed cities’ general plan updates, habitat restoration plans, mitigation and conservation bank assessments, and strategic planning of land portfolios.
-Most recently, Jeff was Of Counsel at Sklar Kirsh where he concentrated on land use law, municipal advocacy, and code compliance.
+Beginning his legal career at the Los Angeles City Attorney’s Office, Environmental Protection Section, Jeff then served as the Deputy for District and Environmental Policy to Los Angeles City Councilmember Ruth Galanter, focusing on local planning issues and citywide sustainable development and smart growth initiatives and legislation.
+He also served as the Planning Director for the Baldwin Hills Conservancy, where he developed planning and implementing strategies to administer $40 million of bond funding for the creation of a 1,400-acre park in Los Angeles.
+For the next decade, Jeff worked at various private planning consultancies on a range of projects across the country.
+He has led and managed city general plan updates, habitat restoration plans, mitigation and conservation bank assessments, and strategic planning of land portfolios.
+Jeff was Of Counsel at Sklar Kirsh where he concentrated on land use law, planning initiatives, and code compliance.

 Jeff earned his B.A. in Design of the Environment from the University of Pennsylvania and his J.D. from Vermont Law School, with an emphasis on environmental and land use law.
 An early advocate for green building and co-founder of the US Green Building Council’s Los Angeles Chapter, Jeff is a LEED (Leadership in Energy and Environmental Design) Accredited Professional.

-Since moving to Orange County ten years ago, Jeff has been actively involved in community engagement and civic affairs.
-He is a graduate of Orange County’s Leadership Tomorrow program, a former board member of the nonprofit Costa Mesa Community Foundation, and has served on several City of Costa Mesa committees.
+Since moving to Orange County 13 years ago, Jeff has been actively involved in community engagement and civic affairs.
+He is the Vice Chairman of the City of Costa Mesa Planning Commission, a former board member of the nonprofit Costa Mesa Community Foundation, and a graduate of Orange County’s Leadership Tomorrow program.
 He also wrote a weekly column for the Los Angeles Times’ Daily Pilot newspaper.

 - Helped secure entitlements for a new 224-unit luxury apartment complex (replacing an outdated 236-unit motel) in Costa Mesa, which includes the provision of 20 units of affordable housing and relocation assistance for long-term occupants.
-Currently overseeing funding and services for tenant relocation, negotiating a settlement agreement with adjacent property owner, and developing litigation strategy for second lawsuit.
+Defended lawsuits by tenant advocacy organization and adjacent property owner, and negotiated settlement agreements with both parties.

 - Led the strategic long-term planning and supported the legal analysis for the redevelopment of a 185-acre brownfield in New Jersey.
 Advised legal counsel about long-term site stewardship and public access risk management strategies for the site, including the 50-acre wetland restoration area.